Are Ensembles Getting Better all the Time?: What happens for nonconvex losses?

+by definition of $\Xbar_K$. \end{proof} The vector $X_k \in \mathbb{R}^{n_\text{Cl} -1}$ corresponds to a \emph{margin}: it stores the differences between the score of the correct label and the scores of the incorrect ones.
+We will discuss this further in Section~\ref{sec:classif_error_enfin}.

-We develop such a machinery in the next section, leveraging large deviation theorems to study the monotonicity of quantities such as $\mathbb{P}(\ybar_K \leq 0.5)$.
-This section is largely independent from the rest of the paper, since it may be of independent interest, beyond ensembles.
+Now that we have written the classification error as a simple tail probability, it seems natural to attack it using standard probabilistic asymptotics.
+As mentioned before, low-order asymptotics are not sufficient, and we will leverage ``strong'' large deviation theorems, that can be viewed as higher-order large deviations. \review{This analysis is carried out in the next section, which is largely independent from the rest of the paper.
+We note that it may be of independent interest, beyond ensembles. }